compwright/match-columns-to-schema/README.md

-# Schema field matching algorithm for spreadsheet uploads
+# Column-to-Schema matching algorithm for CSV file uploads

+## About This Project

 Implemented using [RxJS observables](http://reactivex.io/rxjs/), because: